dgalarza/damiangalarza.com/source/posts/2012-10-03-A-look-at-decorators-and-presenters.markdown

 As part of an effort to clean up some of the complexity behind the views with posts on QFive a major refactoring was done on our current 'presenters' implementation.

-Since starting on the project I and several others have often opened up the presenters with the distinct: 'wtf is happening in here'.
-The next step usually was a look at the base Presenter class which usually helped but would leave us with a sinking feeling about how they are built.
+Since starting on the project I and several others have often opened up the presenters with the distinct feeling of being lost.
+The next step usually was a look at the base Presenter class which usually helped but would leave us with a sinking feeling with what was going on.

 ```ruby
 class Presenter < BasicObject